Autodesk-Forge/Data_Exchange_Samples/2.Access_Data/README.md

 a.
 Use filtering when creating requests;
 b.
 Use closure-queries for a more advanced search.

-Let's dive deeper into each approach to better understand the benefits and limitations.
+Let's dive deeper into each approach to better understand the benefits and limitations:

 #### a.
 Use filtering when creating requests